davidlougheed/strkit/README.md

   also lower sensitivity for true expansions with low read support.
 * Enable `--realign`, *even* with lower-quality reads.
 Reads containing expansions can be soft-clipped by aligners like `minimap2`; the `--realign` flag can help recover these reads.
 * Tune `--gm-filter-expansion-ratio` to a slightly lower value, like `3.0`.
 This will keep larger alleles with low read support if they are larger than `--gm-filter-expansion-ratio` times the size of the smaller allele.
+* Enable the `--allow-only-one-full-flank` option to discard fewer reads (especially since expansions often do not have many spanning reads) by including spanning reads where only one of the two flanking sequences on either side of the repeat are of full length (i.e., are of length `--flank-size` or higher.)

 ##### REGARDING SNV INCORPORATION